-With the advance of Software Defined Networking (SDN), many languages (Frenetic [21], Pyretic [32], etc) have been proposed for programming computer networks.
-These languages, which we refer to as network programming languages (NPLs), offer operators with an unprecedented way to program network data planes (NDPs).
-Different from general-purpose languages shipped with controllers (e.g., Java in Floodlight [6] and Python in Ryu [5]), NPLs provide high-level constructs that can greatly facilitate composing complex functions like path selection, monitoring, QoS, etc.
+with an unprecedented way to program NDPs.
+Different from general-purpose languages shipped with controllers (e.g., Java in Floodlight [4] and Python in Ryu [5]), NPLs provide high-level constructs that can greatly facilitate composing complex functions like path selection, monitoring, QoS, etc.

 Multiple NPLs and NDPs coexist in modern networks.
-Recent surveys [30, 43] report more than 15 NPLs including Pyretic [32], Merlin [42], SNAP [10], PGA [35], and more than 10 NDPs including OpenState [15], NetConf [1], P4 [16].
+Recent surveys [6], [7] report more than 15 NPLs including Pyretic [3], Merlin [8], SNAP [9], PGA [10], and more than 10 NDPs including OpenState [11], NetConf [12], P4 [13].
 We believe such diversity in both NPLs and NDPs will persist in the short future, due to the following reasons.

 First, each of NPLs and NDPs offer different sets of features.
-For example, Merlin can specify a routing path with waypoints [42], while SNAP can realize a stateful end-to-end monitoring function [10].
-These two NPLs are designed for fulfilling different management demands in the first place, and cannot be simply replaced with one of them.
-Another example could be POF [41] and OpenState [15], where the former extends the match fields of OpenFlow and the latter supports stateful operations.
+For example, Merlin can specify a routing path with waypoints [8], while SNAP can realize a stateful monitoring function [9].
+These two NPLs are designed for different management tasks in the first place, and cannot be simply replaced with one of them.
+Another example could be POF [14] and OpenState [11], where the former extends the match fields of OpenFlow and the latter supports stateful operations.
 These two NDPs also cannot be replaced with each other.